vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. On the **Remove enrollment** prompt, click **Yes**.

     The individual enrollment is now removed from the Device Provisioning Service (DPS).
-To complete the deprovisioning process, the **Device ID** for the Simulated Device also must be removed from the **Azure IoT Hub** service.
+To complete the deprovisioning process, the **Device ID** for the Simulated Device must be removed from the **Azure IoT Hub** service.

 #### Task 2: Deregister the device from the IoT Hub